Ben Silverstone: Acting career

 His most recent film project is Jump!
 (2007), in which he starred as a young Jewish photographer charged with the murder of his father, based on the real-life story of Philippe Halsman, opposite Patrick Swayze and Martine McCutcheon.

-As a lawyer, Silverstone works at Matrix Chambers.
+Law career

+Silverstone left Cambridge in 2001 with a first class degree.
+He was called to the bar in 2009.
+As of December 2023, Silverstone works at Matrix Chambers.
+That firm lists him as a specialist in media and information, data protection and public law.